Track Mounjaro symptoms beside dose timing, injection sites, food, water, bowel changes, weight, and progress.

 After any Mounjaro dose change a clinician prescribes, the timeline lets you compare the new dose week to the previous one — useful for clinician check-ins where you want notes instead of memory.

 Mounjaro is Eli Lilly's tirzepatide injection FDA-approved for type 2 diabetes glycemic control, while Zepbound contains the same active ingredient and is FDA-approved for chronic weight management.
 The labeled Mounjaro schedule starts at 2.5 mg once weekly and may increase in steps under clinician direction, with maintenance options on the FDA label; your prescribed schedule may differ.
+In the SURPASS-1 and SURPASS-5 trials behind the FDA label's side-effect table, the most common side effects were nausea (12–18%) and diarrhea (12–17%), with GI symptoms typically peaking in weeks two through four and fading by weeks six to eight as tirzepatide levels stabilize.
 MeAgain does not manage diabetes or set glucose targets — it helps you track the routine your clinician prescribed alongside symptoms.

 Some symptoms can have multiple possible causes, especially for people managing type 2 diabetes — dizziness, sweating, shakiness, confusion, and similar feelings can have many origins.
 If you have any blood-sugar concerns, follow your clinician's guidance and use the tools they recommend for glucose monitoring.
 MeAgain logs Mounjaro symptoms with timestamps so you can keep the symptom timeline clear, but it does not replace diabetes care, glucose-management guidance, or glycemic-target advice.